evilguest/mordent/README.md

 I am  going to start with writing down the ideas behind this system; and, eventually, build some code to implement those ideas.

 ## Manifesto
-Ok, let's go.
 Here is the list of design ideas that are floating around in my head:
 ### External surface
 1. The server would expose everything via RESTful API.
    **Undecided yet**: how to express the query part.
 ODATA?
 RQL? custom?